Pure comfort food! You’ll love this amazing Loaded Mashed Potatoes recipe!

 Step-by-Step Instructions

 Cook bacon on a skillet on both sides until crispy.
-Transfer to a plate lined with paper towel and chop into pieces.
+Transfer to a plate lined with paper towel to drain excess fat, and chop into pieces.

-To the potatoes, add melted butter, garlic powder, sour cream, and heavy cream (or milk).
+To the potatoes, add melted butter, garlic powder, sour cream, and heavy cream.
 Mash until evenly combined using a potato masher.
-Season generously with salt and pepper to taste.
+Season with salt and pepper to taste.

 Transfer to a lightly greased 9×13 inch baking dish and spread out evenly.
 Top with the remaining shredded cheddar cheese.

 Cover tightly with aluminum foil and bake at 375 degrees F for 25 minutes.
-The cheese should be melted after that but not fully bubbly yet.
+The cheese should be somewhat melted.

 Remove foil and top with the prepared chopped cooked bacon evenly.
 Return to oven and bake for another 10 minutes until the cheese is bubbly and the bacon is perfectly crispy.